16 Types of Ceilings to Elevate & Enhance Your Space

 This ceiling design usually has a standard drywall finish.
 Since the materials used are standard sizes that do not have to be customized, installing a conventional ceiling works out much cheaper.

-Suspended ceilings are also called dropped ceilings because it's usually hung a little lower than the structural elements of the roof.
+Suspended ceilings are also called dropped or drop ceilings because it's usually hung a little lower than the structural elements of the roof.
 They make it easy to install lighting, manage wiring and cabling, and are extremely simple to install.

 If you have central heating and air types of air conditioners, you probably have a drop ceiling in a basement that hides the duct work that guides the air all throughout the home.